NilsSturma/nilssturma.github.io/_pages/about.md

 Education
 ======
-* MSc in Mathematical Finance and Actuarial Science, 2021, *TU Munich, Germany*
+* Master in Mathematical Finance and Actuarial Science, 2021, *TU Munich, Germany*
-* BSc in Mathematics, 2018, *University of Freiburg, Germany*
+* Bachelor in Mathematics, 2018, *University of Freiburg, Germany*
 * Two semesters abroad at University of Seville (Spain) and University of Melbourne (Australia)